Finding The Balance Between Monitoring And Independence

 - Independence for children as they can go out without direct supervision

-In spite of the cases for and against tracking a child, GPS trackers are a huge market right now, with ever-increasing popularity.
+Despite the cases for and against tracking a child, GPS trackers are a huge market right now, with ever-increasing popularity.
 Some of the devices specifically designed for parental use with children boast unique features to meet a variety of needs.
-These products are designed to give parents all of the information they could possibly want about their child’s whereabouts, health status, and more.
+These products are designed to give parents all of the information they could want about their child’s whereabouts, health status, and more.
 But here the ethical question arises once again.
 How much of this information does a parent need, especially about a healthy child without special needs or a teenager who is learning to navigate young adulthood?
 For example, having to-the-minute updates about your child’s vitals or their location when they are being safely monitored at school may be excessive.
-In fact, this level of helicopter parenting can lead to unnecessary stress and anxiety for the parent as they monitor their child’s every move throughout their own work day.
+This level of helicopter parenting can lead to unnecessary stress and anxiety for the parent as they monitor their child’s every move throughout their work day.

 Open Communication About GPS Trackers for Kids

-When it comes to tracking your child or teenager, covert monitoring is possible, but many parents find greater success with being open with their children about tracking.
-It can be beneficial to have a conversation with your child or teen to explain the purpose of the GPS tracker being employed to watch them.
+When it comes to tracking your child, covert monitoring is possible, but many parents find great success with being open with their children about tracking.
+It can be beneficial to have a conversation with your child or teen to explain the purpose of the GPS tracker employed to watch them.
 Some points that should be covered in your discussion with your child or teen include: